nft-api/nft-api/README.md

-# `ethereum-boilerplate`
+# `nft api`

-Ethereum NFT API that returns resolved metadata and has all information about all NFT collections, users, transactions.
+NFT API that returns resolved metadata and has all information about all NFT collections, users, transactions.
 Cross-Chain NFT API.